knative/community/STEERING-COMMITTEE.md

-Decisions requiring a vote include: issuing written policy, amending existing written policy, creating, removing, or modifying a working group, all spending, hiring, and contracting, official responses to publicly raised issues, or any other decisions that at least half the members present decide require a vote
+Decisions requiring a vote include: issuing written policy, amending existing written policy, creating, removing, or modifying a working group, all spending, hiring, and contracting, official responses to publicly raised issues, or any other decisions that at least half the members present decide require a vote.

 Decisions are made in meetings when a quorum of the members are present and may pass with at least half the members of the committee supporting it.